Skip to main content

 }

-The uri is Bluesky-native and resolves to the post on bsky.app.
-Save the id — that’s how you’ll fetch the record later via GET /v1/posts/:id.
+The results[].uri is the public URL of the tweet.
+Save id (the batch id) and results[].postId — that’s how you fetch the record later via GET /v1/posts/:id.

-Send a 400-character post and you’ll get this back instead:
+Send a 400-character tweet and you’ll get this back instead:

 400.json